Hotmoka/hotmoka/tutorial/Takamaka.md

 > it is well possible to write it directly, with a bytecode editor,
 > and submit it to the Takamaka blockchain.

-15. if a method or constructor is annotated as `@ThrowsException`, then it is public;
+18. if a method or constructor is annotated as `@ThrowsException`, then it is public;
-16. if a method is annotated as `@ThrowsException` and overrides another method, then the latter is annotated as `@ThrowsException` as well;
+19. if a method is annotated as `@ThrowsException` and overrides another method, then the latter is annotated as `@ThrowsException` as well;
-17. if a method is annotated as `@ThrowsException` and is overridden by another method, then the latter is annotated as `@ThrowsException` as well;
+20. if a method is annotated as `@ThrowsException` and is overridden by another method, then the latter is annotated as `@ThrowsException` as well;
-18. classes installed in the blockchain are not in packages `java.*`, `javax.*` or `takamaka.*`, with the exception of `takamaka.tests.*`, which is allowed;
+21. classes installed in blockchain are not in packages `java.*`, `javax.*` or `io.takamaka.code.*`; packages strating iwth `it.takamaka.code.*` are however allowed during blockchain initialization;
-    moreover, during blockchain initialization also packages `takamaka.*` are allowed;

 > The goal of the previous constraints is to make it impossible to change
 > the semantics of the Java or Takamaka runtime.
 For instance, it is not
-> possible to replace class `takamaka.lang.Contract`, which could thoroughly
+> possible to replace class `io.takamaka.code.lang.Contract`, which could thoroughly
 > revolutionize the execution of the contracts.
 During blockchain initialization,
-> that occurs once at blockchain start-up, it is allowed to install the
+> that occurs once at blockchain start-up, it is however permitted to install the
-> runtime of Takamaka (the `takamaka_base.jar` archive used in the examples
+> runtime of Takamaka (the `io-takamaka-code-1.0.jar` archive used in the examples
 > of the previous chapters).

-19. all referenced classes, constructors, methods and fields must be white-listed.
+22. all referenced classes, constructors, methods and fields must be white-listed.
     Those from classes installed in blockchain are always white-listed by default.
-Other classes loaded from the Java classpath must have been explicitly annotated as `@takamaka.lang.WhiteListed`;
+Other classes loaded from the Java classpath must have been explicitly marked as white-listed in the `io-takamaka-code-whitelisting-1.0.jar` archive;

-> Hence, for instance, class `takamaka.lang.Storage` is white-listed, since it
+> Hence, for instance, classes `io.takamaka.code.lang.Storage`
+> and `io.takamaka.code.lang.Takamaka` are white-listed, since they
-> is inside `takamaka_base.jar`, installed in blockchain.
+> are inside `io-takamaka-code-1.0.jar`, which is installed in blockchain.
 Classes from user
 > jars installed in blockchain are similarly white-listed.
-Class
-> `takamaka.lang.Takamaka` is loaded from the Java classpath and
-> is white-listed since it is explicitly annotated
-> as such.
-Method `java.lang.System.currentTimeMillis()` is not white-listed,
+> Method `java.lang.System.currentTimeMillis()` is not white-listed,
-> since it is loaded from the Java classpath and is not annotated as white-listed;
+> since it is loaded from the Java classpath and is not annotated as white-listed
+> in `io-takamaka-code-whitelisting-1.0.jar`;

-20. bootstrap methods for the `invokedynamic` bytecode use only standard call-site resolvers, namely, instances of `java.lang.invoke.LambdaMetafactory.metafactory` or of `java.lang.invoke.StringConcatFactory.makeConcatWithConstants`;
+23. bootstrap methods for the `invokedynamic` bytecode use only standard call-site resolvers, namely, instances of `java.lang.invoke.LambdaMetafactory.metafactory` or of `java.lang.invoke.StringConcatFactory.makeConcatWithConstants`;